Montbello High School

 Montbello High School is a high school located in Denver, Colorado, United States in the Denver Public Schools system.
 It is located in the Montbello neighborhood on the northeast side of Denver.

 The school opened in fall 1980, the first graduating class being the class of 1981.
-The school's final class graduated in 2014 before closing.
-In 2020 the Denver Public Schools Board of Education committed to re-opening Montbello High School at its current campus, as well as creating a new feeder middle school.
+The school graduated its final class in 2014 before closing.

+In 2020, the Denver Public Schools Board of Education committed to re-opening Montbello High School at its current campus, as well as creating a new feeder middle school.
 Both schools reopened in the 2022–2023 school year.
-The Board formalized the next steps for unifying the existing school communities to reimagine them as a large comprehensive Montbello High School.
+The board formalized the next steps for unifying the existing school communities to reimagine them as a large comprehensive Montbello High School.

 Demographics

-Enrolled in the 2009–2010 school year were 1,686 students.
+1,686 students were enrolled in the 2009–2010 school year.
 The student body's racial demographics were: